zhullyb/monyhar/monyhar/docs/fuchsia/gtests.md

   making it easier to attach a debugger.
 * `system-log-file=[/path/to/syslog]` to specify the file to write system logs to.
 Or `system-log-file=-` to write the system logs to stdout.
-By default, Chromium logs are written to the system log on Fuchsia.
+By default, Monyhar logs are written to the system log on Fuchsia.
 This argument is known to cause `IOError` python exceptions with a QEMU target.
 * `--gtest_repeat=[number] --gtest_break_on_failure` to run a test or test suite a certain number of times until it fails.
 This is useful to investigate flaky